 Nick Chick / Super Nick are more negatively affected by long storage than Brown Nick.
 When using Silver Nick there is a minimum storage length of 3 days before the best hatching potential of the eggs is reached.
 There is some evidence that also eggs from young Brown Nick and Nick Chick / Super Nick flocks benefit from 2 to 3 days storage before being set.
 Please check under the condition of your operation.

 The humidity during storage is not as important as the temperature.
 If eggs are just stored up to 10 days, 50–60 % relative humidity is sufficient.
 Of course it does no harm if the humidity is higher as long as it is below 80 %.
-Under conditions of more than 80 % relative humidity the growth and The diseases can move very quickly in the farms if we don’t stop them on time. of fungi is facilitated and should therefore be avoided.
+Under conditions of more than 80 % relative humidity the growth and spread of fungi is facilitated and should therefore be avoided.
 However, when eggs are scheduled for long storage a higher humidity will help to avoid excessive moisture loss of the eggs.
 The target value should be 70–80 % relative humidity.

 A hen needs approximately 24 hours to produce an egg.
 Around 30 minutes after an egg is laid the next follicle is ovulated.
 The follicle falls into the infundibulum where the fertilisation takes place.
 After that the albumen is added, the egg membranes are formed and the egg shell is composed.